Kalmaasaly/Catalog/README.md

-# Catalog is ASP.NET Core Project
+# Catalog is ASP.NET Core Project with Docker and mongoDB